 After attending Officer Training in Pensacola, FL, LCDR Corbliss was assigned as a member of the PERS-6 Flag Admin Staff and then took over as liaison with Commander Navy Recruiting Command as the Navy Music Program’s Music for Recruiting coordinator.

 For his next assignments in the Norfolk, VA area, he was attached to the School of Music as Director, Navy Band Fleet Support Unit/Training Support Officer and Training Officer, respectively.
 He was subsequently assigned as Director, Navy Band Southwest from January 2009 – December 2011 and Navy Band Southeast from January 2012 – July 2014.
 LCDR Corbliss has been married to his wife Pamela for 25 years and they have six wonderful children.

-Lieutenant White’s personal decorations are the Joint Service Commendation Medal, Navy-Marine Corps Commendation Medal (2 awards), Navy-Marine Corps Achievement Medal (3 awards), Joint Meritorious Unit Commendation, Navy Unit Commendation, Meritorious Unit Commendation (3 awards), Good Conduct Medal (4 awards), National Defense Medal (2 awards), Kosovo Campaign Medal (2 awards), Global War on Terrorism Service Medal, Overseas Service Ribbon (2 awards), NATO Medal (2 awards) and Pistol Sharpshooter Ribbon.
+LCDR Corbliss's personal awards include: Navy and Marine Corps Commendation Medal (4 awards), Navy and Marine Corps Achievement Medal (3 awards), Meritorious Unit Commendation (3 awards), Navy Good Conduct Medal (3 awards), National Defense Service Medal (2 awards), and the Global War on Terrorism Service Medal.